• Skip to primary navigation

 All in one breakfast in a pan

-• stir in a small can of whole kernel corn and make a giant corn fritter
+• stir in a small can of whole-kernel corn to make a giant corn fritter

-• splash out and add smoked salmon for even more snob appeal.
+• splash out and serve with smoked salmon for even more snob appeal.

 Other serving ideas